 However we highly encourage you to upgrade to a supported stack to restore access to security updates, technical support, and the ability to perform builds (deploy new code).

 Do apps on the Cedar-14 stack receive technical support?

 The Cedar-14 stack is no longer a supported stack and will receive limited technical support.

 Can apps on the Cedar-14 stack continue to build?

-No. As of as of November 2nd 2020, the building (code deployments) of Cedar-14 apps is no longer supported.
+No. As of as of November 2nd 2020, the building (code deployments) of Cedar-14 apps is no longer supported since the Cedar-14 build system has been decommissioned.
 Upgrade apps still using Cedar-14 to a newer stack in order to continue building (it is not necessary to create a new app to do this).

 What breaking changes are known when upgrading from Cedar-14?

 - heroku-buildpack-xvfb-google-chrome is no longer supported.
 Use the headless equivalent, heroku-buildpack-google-chrome, instead.